-Please note that parent contact is required even when a student turns 18.
-Whether you call, email, or send a note, please include the following information:
+Parent contact is required even when a student turns 18.
+Please include the following information:

-- I. Student Name
+- 1. Student Name

 - 2. Parent Name

 - 3. Date of the absence

 - 4. Reason for the absence

-Late Arrival:

-Students MUST check in at the office (even if it is passing period).
-A parent or doctor note or a PARENT phone call must be received to excuse any late arrival.
+Late Arrival: Students MUST check in at the office (even in passing period).
+A parent or doctor note or a PARENT phone call is needed to excuse any late arrival.
+12th grade students who are on track to graduate may have either a late arrival or an early release in their schedule, but not both.
+Parent and counselor approval are required.

-Early Release:

-Send a note with your student indicating the time of release.
+Early Release: Send a note with your student indicating the time of release.
 Have your student deliver the note to the attendance office at the start of school.
 A pass to get out of class at the indicated time will be given to the student and the student must sign out in the office.
+I 2th grade students who are on track to graduate may have either a late arrival or an early release in their schedule, but not both.
+Parent and counselor approval are required.